sandarataut/discover-myanmar-project/README.md

 ### Development and Testing Tools:

+- Visual Studio Code: Code editor served as the primary development environment to streamline the coding process.
 - ESLint and Prettier: These tools make sure code style consistency and automated code formatting, making the code easier to read and reducing the chance of errors.
+- Android Emulator and iOS Simulator: During development, these simulated devices enabled testing of the app’s user interface and functionality across various platforms.
+- Expo Go: It allowed the app to be run directly on real devices for testing and debugging, offering an authentic user experience.

 ## Task Checklist